misszeferino/Bellabeat-Data-Analysis/Bellabeat-Data-Analysis-.md

 Bellabeat analysis - Case study
 ================

-## How Can a Wellness Technology Company Play It Smart?
+## How Can a Wellness Technology Company Play It Smart ?

 ## Introduction